-The aim of the current pilot study is to improve the accuracy of the catch estimates from the interview based recall survey for western Baltic cod and Baltic salmon.
-Hereunder verify and potentially tune the estimated reported landings in the recall survey and to include biological parameters (length, weight and age) for cod in the Sound (ICES SD23) and Salmon in the Baltic (ICES SD24-25) to be able to include the data in the respective stock assessments.
+The aim of the current pilot study is to improve the accuracy of the catch estimates from the interview based recall survey for western Baltic cod.
+Hereunder verify and potentially tune the estimated reported landings in the recall survey and to include biological parameters (length, weight and age) for cod in the Belt Sea (ICES SD22).

 The first pilot study was conducted in the time period from mid 2016 to end of 2018.
-The results from this study will be evaluated in the ICES WGRFS and in the benchmark WKBALT in 2019.
-This pilot study has been carried out and funded outside the DCF.
+The results from this study was evaluated in the ICES WGRFS and in the benchmark WKBALTCOD2 in 2019.
+This pilot study was carried out and funded outside the DCF (EU-MAP)